cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 Final energy consumed (and sometimes produced) by the energy conversion system.

+Its energy characteristics are specified in the Energy Carrier object.

+**EnergyCarrier**

-Its energy characteristics (primary energy and CO2 emission factors, energy density, energy carrier type) are specified in the Energy Carrier object.
+(primary energy and CO2 emission factors, energy density, energy carrier type)

-<h3>Energy Distribution
+<h3>Energy Distribution</h3>

 **EnergyDistributionSystem**